orbmis/smart-contract-event-hooks/README.md

 ### Coordination via Delegation

 Hook event payloads can contain any arbitrary data, this means you can use things like the Delegatable framework to sign off-chain delegations which can faciliate a chain of authorized entities to publish valid Hook events.
-You can also use things like BLS threshold signatures.
+You can also use things like BLS threshold signatures, to facilitate multiple off-chain publishers to authorize the firing of a Hook.

 ## Specification